tyler-smith/go-bip32/README.md

 ## Thanks

 The developers at [Factom](https://www.factom.com/) have contributed a lot to this library and have made many great improvements to it.
 Please check out their project(s) and give them a thanks if you use this library.

+Thanks to [bartekn](https://github.com/bartekn) from Stellar for some important bug catches.